 Traveling safety is the major concern of anyone wanting to travel anywhere these days.
 Especially when visiting rural communities and staying anywhere as a homestay guest, it is understandable that there will be additional concerns over health and safety.
-Unlike in hotels or resorts, there may be doubts as to how far health and safety precautions are understood by the family hosts.
+Family hosts may not fully understand health and safety precautions, unlike in hotels or resorts, raising doubts.

 With this in mind, Community Homestay Network (CHN) has formulated, with their partners, rigorous safety guidelines and training programs to educate the communities in our network about COVID -19 and what precautions are needed to minimize the risks of spreading the virus, thus keeping guests and themselves safe.